-In easy words, a hexagon is a simple shape with six sides.
+In basic terms, a hexagon is a simple shape with six sides.
 But this seemingly simple shape is nothing less than a wonder.
-You might even be surprised to know that hexagonal shape is present throughout your life and nature in more places than one.
+You might even be surprised to know some of the ways in which the hexagon is present in everyday life.

 “The force that makes the winter grow its feathered hexagons of snow, and drives the bee to match at home.
 Their calculated honeycomb is abacus and rose combined.
 An icy sweetness fills my mind, a sense that under thing and wing lies, taut yet living, coiled, the spring.” - Jacob Bronowski